yjk16/aws/README.md

 These are different ways to use the cloud.

-The image below illustrates what kind of services are provided with each model:
+The image below illustrates what kind of services are provided with each model (taken from leanix.net):

 ![alt](aas.png)